Pre-Sumerians

 Syrian capital Damascus, Dr Maktash said the discovery would challenge

-conventional notions of the development of civilisation.
+conventional notions of the development of civilization.
 "Hamoukar is

 at least 1,000 years older than Sumeria," he said.
 "But we don't know